 - Active Facilitation of Contraceptive Method Choice by Health Care Providers

 - Prevalence of Diabetes Mellitus and Pre-diabetes in Latinos

 - Sensitivity and Specificity of the Glaucoma Risk Factor Analysis in Identifying Glaucoma Suspect

 - Undiagnosed Glaucoma in a Primary Care Setting

 - Effects of Colorectal Cancer Screening Documents on Patient Comprehension and Motivation

 - Do Family Practice and Internal Medicine Residency Programs Educate and Utilize the Patient-Centered Medical Home Delivery of Care Model?

 CAFP/AAFP student members in good standing at a California medical school are eligible to apply.
 Applicants must have at least one family physician mentor and research topics must relate directly to family medicine.
 Applicants choosing a mentor without recent research experience should also choose a second mentor with a research background.

 How to Apply

 Each applicant must submit a detailed research proposal, curriculum vitae, and letter of support from the mentoring physician.
-Note: the final report is due to Pamela Mann on Friday, December 8, 2017.Click here to access the online application
+Note: the final report is due to Pamela Mann on Friday, May 25, 2018.Click here to access the online application